 Thomas (Tommie) Joseph Franelich

-Tommie was a fun loving guy who always dressed well.
+Tommie always dressed well.
 He sported a large diamond ring (I have now), went to Mardi Gras balls regularly, and enjoyed a cigar, lit or unlit.
 I enjoyed his company and always looked at him as this "well dressed guy with the cigar."
 I can't smoke a cigar today and not think of him.

 I stopped by his house once during a workday around 1979 to visit him and Lucille.
-The conversation moved on to his family, and then, Tommie brought out a lot of old information which he offered me to take and keep.
-I was working for the phone company at the time and got a beep to respond to something immediately, so I called in.
-It was urgent, and once I got off the phone, I said I had to leave and goodbye—I forgot to take the information.
-I always felt bad about my forgetfulness in my haste: he offered me some historical documents about his family and I just left them there.
+The conversation moved on to his family, and then, Tommie brought out some old documents that he offered me to keep.
+I was working for the phone company at the time and got a beep on my pager, so I called in.
+It was urgent.
+I said goodbye and forgot to take the documents.
+Afterward, I felt bad about my forgetfulness: he offered me some historical documents about his family and I just left them.
 I hope he understood.

 Rest in peace Tommie.
 I'm sure you are well dressed and dancing everyday while enjoying your bourbon and water with a cigar—on the other side.